sadsonmk/alx-low_level_programming/0x01-variables_if_else_while/README.md

 The file 5-print_numbers.c is for printing numbers 0-9.

 The file 6-print_numberz.c is for printing numbers 0-9 using the function putchar.

+The file 7-print_tebahpla.c is for a reverse lowercase alphabet.